tanksdude/automated-reddit-video-tool-gui/README.md

 1. Prerequisite: `sudo apt install libglfw3-dev`
 1. `cd imgui-application`
 1. `make -j$(nproc)`
-1. The executable is in the same folder
+1. The executable is in the same folder.

 I have spent many hours trying to get ImageMagick to work.
 If you want something that "just works", you should [compile from source](https://imagemagick.org/script/install-source.php#linux), as you won't have to worry about all sorts of stupid permission issues.
 If you want to use your distro's package manager, this is the best I could come up with: